uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

   - If we want each pixel to be able to show more colours other than black and white then we need to use more numbers (or binary digits) to represent the colour of each pixel.
 This will be explored in future lessons.

-{comment Come back and split lessons later once all the other content is done}
+{comment Come back and split lessons later if they need to be different for different age groups, once all the other content is done}

-(We will explore this at older ages.)